readthedocs/commonmark.py/README.md

 Tests
 -----

 The tests script, `CommonMark-tests.py`, is pretty much a devtool.
-As well as running all the tests embeded in `spec.txt` it also allows you to run specific tests using the `-t` argument, provide information about passed tests with `-p`, percentage passed by category of test with `-s`, and enter markdown interactively with `-i` (In interactive mode end a block by inputing a line with just `end`, to quit do the same but with `quit`). `-d` can be used to print call tracing.
+As well as running all the tests embedded in `spec.txt` it also allows you to run specific tests using the `-t` argument, provide information about passed tests with `-p`, percentage passed by category of test with `-s`, and enter markdown interactively with `-i` (In interactive mode end a block by inputting a line with just `end`, to quit do the same but with `quit`). `-d` can be used to print call tracing.

 	rolands@kamaji:~/utils/CommonMark-py$ python CommonMark-tests.py -h
 	usage: CommonMark-tests.py [-h] [-t T] [-p] [-f] [-i] [-d] [-np] [-s]